flint-lang/flintc/README.md

 ## What's not working

-- Calling functions as expressions (as the condition of the while loop, or in binary operations), but when the function is the only thing on the RHS of an assignment or declaration, it works fine!
 - `flint` variables dont behave as expected and are always wrong
 - enhanced `for` loops (because arrays dont exist yet, because DIMA doesnt exist yet)
 - Arrays `[]`